javierCOCUUS/Helix/docs/BOM.md

 - E-Stop should de-energize machine power path, not only send firmware signal.
 - Servo power should come from a dedicated 5V rail (not directly from MCU signal pin).

-## 8) IO-Link Compatibility Note
-- Klipper does not natively speak IO-Link.
-- IO-Link devices can still be used through an IO-Link master plus a bridge layer (PLC, MQTT/HTTP service, or digital/analog conversion).
-- For first machine bring-up, use direct electrical sensors (pulse/analog) before adding IO-Link abstraction.

-## 9) Procurement Fields to Complete
-- Final voltage/current for PSU A and PSU B
-- Exact NEMA frame, current, and holding torque (all motors)
-- Screw pitch and gearbox ratio for each feeder
-- Flow sensor interface type (pulse, 0-10V, 4-20mA, IO-Link)
-- Valve type and servo torque requirement
-- Router model, VPN policy, and camera model
-- Connector families (aviation, JST, Molex, terminal blocks)

-## 10) Bring-up Sequence
+## 8) Bring-up Sequence
 1. Bench test Manta + compute only at 24V.
 2. Validate X/Y/Z drivers and motion limits without material feed.
 3. Wire DM860T logic first, then high-voltage supply.
 4. Tune both feeder directions and enable polarity.
-5. Validate servo valve macros with dry runs.
+5. Validate  macros with dry runs.
-6. Add flow sensor feedback and safety interlocks.
-7. Validate VPN remote access and camera stream before production.
+8. Validate VPN remote access and camera stream before production.